unum-cloud/PyStats2MD/README.md

 ### Example 1

 Let's assume we are benchmarking databases.
-We have an array of measurements and each of them is a dictionary with at least 3 keys: `database_name`, `operation_name` and `operations_per_second`.
+We have an array of measurements and each of them is a dictionary with at least 3 keys: `database_name`, `benchmark_name` and `operations_per_second`.
 Let's generate a report.

 ```python
 from pystats2md import *